ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 The main motivations include:

 * Access Control in CDNs: Content Delivery Networks often use URI prefixes for routing and access control.
-URICrypt allows encrypting resource paths while preserving the prefix structure needed for CDN operations.
+URICrypt allows encryption of resource paths while preserving the prefix structure needed for CDN operations.